fabryandrea/sql-joins/tutorial-sql-joins.md

 How it is executed:

 **2. LEFT JOIN**

 We want to include customers who haven't yet purchased anything yet but registered on our website so we have their names and emails.

 **3. RIGHT JOIN**

-We want to understand how popular this product is - how many website visitors viewed it?
+We want to understand how popular this product is - which website visitors viewed it?

 First, note that these are not orders, so our `orders` fact table is not going to work.
 So let's get the `views` fact table from here: [the `moomoo-views.sql` file](https://github.com/fabryandrea/sql-joins/blob/master/moomoo-views.sql)

 ![views ERD](/images/fct_views.png)

 **4. SELF JOIN**